slaclab/sdf-docs/service-compute.md

 ## S3DF Public Access to User and Group Space

-S3DF can make specific folders publicly available through HTTP.
+S3DF can make static content from specific folders publicly available through HTTP.
 If you need this service, send a request to s3df-help.
 If you are the PoC of an S3DF facility, you may request this service for your organization as a whole.
 See the table below for the naming convention of how these user and group spaces will appear on the S3DF file system and on the web.
+Any file or directory that you want to make accessible via HTTP, need to be copied to the public_html folder, links to other file system will not resolve.
 Note: eventually, requests for these links will be managed via [coact](https://s3df.slac.stanford.edu/coact).

 | S3DF Folder | Public HTTP Address |